 For communication path switching from PC5 to Uu reference point, the Uu QoS parameters of each UE are decided based on PC5 QoS parameters and negotiated via the existing PC5 connection between two UEs.
 Each UE may perform the UE requested PDU Session Modification as defined in TS 23.502 [5] clause 4.3.3 to request the Uu QoS parameters.
 For IP type traffic, the IP addresses/prefixes of the peer UEs over the Uu reference point can be shared via the existing PC5 connection between the UEs to assist them to establish communication with each other via the communication path over the Uu reference point.

+After the Uu paths are available the UEs can notify each other through ProSe application server by using application layer signalling which may includes IP addresses/prefixes(for IP type traffic) or other indication(for non-IP type traffic), to assit the two UEs to accurately switch the traffic of the accepted ProSe service from PC5 path to Uu path.

 When both Uu path and PC5 paths are available, a make-before-break mechanism is used when switching between PC5 path and Uu path.
 That is, the UEs first prepare the target path to communicate with each other, and then perform the path switching and communicate over the target path, and after this the former path may be released.